beark/ftl/docs/Monoid.md

 }
 ```

 As for the three laws, there is currently no way of enforcing them in a neat and clean way in standard C++, and it is thus possible for any type to claim to be a monoid simply by specialising the monoid struct.
-All of the instances provided by ftl follow the laws, however.
+All of the instances provided by FTL follow the laws, however.

-ftl instances
+FTL instances
 -------------
-The following primitive and standard types have predefined monoid instances in ftl:
+The following primitive and standard types have predefined monoid instances in FTL:
 * All primitive integer and floating point types, using either of the two thin wrappers `ftl::sum_monoid<T>` and `ftl::prod_monoid<T>`.
 The former makes the inner type a monoid by using _0_ as the identity element and _+_ as the associated operation, while the latter uses _1_ and _*_.
 * For booleans there are also two thin wrappers: `ftl::any` and `ftl::all`.
 These are defined as using _false_ combined with _||_, and _true_ combined with _&&_, respectively.
 * `std::vector<T>` and, isomorphically, `std::list<T>` are both monoids for any _T_.
 Identity is the empty container, while concatenation is the monoid operation.